eakmurphy/academic-kickstart/content/publication/Pub3.md

 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
 image = "pub3.jpg"
-caption = "(A) Image of oxygenated burrow.
-The burrow is behind an oxygen- sensitive foil that is illuminated with excitation light of a specific wavelength.
+caption = "(A) Image of oxygenated burrow using oxygen- sensitive foil.
 The burrow is clearly visible in green due to a high concentration of dissolved oxygen in the burrow water.
 The porewater of the surrounding sediment is not green because it is oxygen depleted.
-The scale bar is 5 mm. (b) A calibration curve was applied to every pixel in (a).
+The scale bar is 5 mm.
+(B) Quantified oxygen levels.
 Warmer colors indicate higher dissolved oxygen levels.
 The white lines are locations along which oxygen gradients through the burrow and into the burrow wall were calculated"

 +++